 Common Causes of Back Pain

-There are many causes of chronic back pain but some of the common ones are described as following:
+There are many causes of chronic back pain but some of the common ones are described below:

 - Arthritis of vertebral column which causes the progressive thinning of the cartilage inside the vertebral column.